phpredis/phpredis/README.markdown

 ##### *Parameters*

-key: key
+*key*

 ##### *Return Value*

-If key didn't exist, FALSE is returned.
+*String* or *Bool* : If key didn't exist, FALSE is returned.
 Else, the value related to this key is returned.

 ##### *Examples*